jeet-mahesh-shirodkar/onion_react/README.md

 # Functional Component
 - JavaScript Function which takes props as arguments and returns JSX code
 - Component Composition - Using child component in parent component is called component composition

+# Config Driven UI
+- UI is based on configuration like specific location, specific users.
+- It is a user Interface that is built and configured using a declaration configuration file or data structure, rather than being hardcoded.
+- Config is the data coming from the api which keeps on changing according to different factors like user, location, etc.

+# OptionChaining
+- resData?

+# Props
+- Data passed as an argument to Component
+- Passing the Arguments from component to component is called as Props Passing